tldr-pages/tldr/pages/common/doas.md

 # doas

 > Executes a command as another user.
+Full documentation: https://man.openbsd.org/doas.

 - Run a command as root: